-The strongest parts of the nation’s preservation network are local governments and private property owners.
+Among the strongest parts of the nation’s preservation network are local governments and private property owners.
 The Certified Local Government (CLG) program is a partnership program between the National Park Service, the SHPO, and local governments to support and strengthen local historic preservation programs.
 In 2019, the Nevada SHPO completed revisions to the State's CLG program in an effort to expand access for Nevada's diverse local governments.

 Becoming a CLG benefits a local government by providing access to special historic preservation grants and ongoing training and technical assistance provided by the SHPO.
 In order to become certified, a local government must establish an historic preservation program that includes, at minimum:

-- An ordinance included in their Planning & Zoning code that allows the local government to designate property within their jurisdiction as important historic places;
+- An ordinance included in their Planning & Zoning code that supports historic preservation;

-- Establish an historic preservation commission to oversee the local government’s preservation program;
+- The creation of an historic preservation commission to oversee the local government’s preservation program;

 - Provisions for complying with Nevada’s Open Meeting Law and including the public in the development and maintenance of the preservation program.